TradeControl/tradecontrol.github.io/tutorials/cash-book-web.md

 Because this is a capital transaction, we must register its effect on the asset value of the business.
 Open **Cash Accounts/Asset Entry**:

-- Create a new entry on Called Up Share Capital
+- Select, or create a new entry, Called Up Share Capital
 - Pay out 1 GBP on the business start-up date
 - From the listing click on the yellow button next to the entry and post